 Important Information For Victims

-Sometimes we may proceed with a plea negotiation even if you do not agree with our reasons.
-In these circumstances, you have a right to address your concerns directly to the judge.
-The judge may decide not to accept the negotiated plea and ask the parties to continue negotiations or to proceed with trial.
+Please be aware that there are times when we may proceed with a plea negotiation even if you do not agree with our rationale.
+You always have the right to address your concerns directly to the judge and the judge may decide not to accept the negotiated plea, asking both parties to continue negotiations or to proceed with trial.
+The prosecutor is ethically bound to act in the interests of justice as opposed to merely getting guilty verdicts.

 Purpose of Plea Agreements